Hungarian irredentism: Modern era

+In 2010, Hungary changed its citizenship legislation, thus any subject who could certify ancestry on any territory historically belonging to Hungary may as well be granted Hungarian citizenship, if they are able to speak the Hungarian language (the Csangos may have an exception of the first criteria, as the area they live was not part of Hungary, regarding them also ecclesial documents may be accepted).

 The following table lists areas with Hungarian population in neighboring countries today:

 During the Communist era, Marxist–Leninist ideology and Stalin's theory on nationalities considered nationalism to be a malady of a bourgeois capitalism.
 In Hungary, the minorities' question disappeared from the political agenda.
 Communist hegemony guaranteed a facade of inter-ethnic peace while failing to secure a lasting accommodation of minority interests in unitary states.

 The fall of Communism aroused the expectations of Hungarian minorities in neighboring countries and left Hungary unprepared to deal with the issue.
 Hungarian politicians campaigned to formalize the rights of Hungarian minorities in neighboring countries, thus causing anxiety in the region.
 They secured agreements on the necessity for guaranteeing collective rights and formed new Hungarian minority organizations to promote cultural rights and political participation.
 In Romania, Slovakia, and Yugoslavia (now Serbia), former Communists secured popular legitimacy by accommodating nationalist tendencies that were hostile to minority rights.

-The latest controversy caused by the government of Viktor Orbán is when Hungary took the presidency over the EU in 2011 when the "historical timeline" features was presented – among other cultural, historical and scientific symbols or images of Hungary - an 1848 map of Greater Hungary, when Budapest ruled over large swathes of its neighbors.

-In May 2020 Prime Minister Orban created some waves in neighbouring nations with a historical map of Hungary the restoration of Greater Hungary.
+The increasingly authoritarian and nationalist government of Viktor Orbán (since 2010) regularly provokes with statements and allusions to Greater Hungary.
+In 2011 Hungary took the presidency over the EU.
+When the "historical timeline" features was presented – among other cultural, historical and scientific symbols or images of Hungary – an 1848 map of Greater Hungary, when Budapest ruled over large swathes of its neighbors, was shown.
+In May 2020, Prime Minister Viktor Orbán created some waves in neighbouring nations with a historical map of the Kingdom of Hungary, which he posted on Facebook, before the annual school leaving exam for secondary school students.

+The latest controversy was stirred in 2022 when Orbán wore a scarf adorned with a map of Greater Hungary at a football match.

 Hungary

-The campaign materials of Jobbik contain map of the pre-1920 Greater Hungary.
+The campaign materials of Jobbik during the early 2010s contained maps of the pre-1920 Greater Hungary.